Getting Started

 My Rust code takes a long time to compile the first time

 That’s expected.
-ConjureDSP ships its own standalone rustc and compiles your code to WebAssembly the first time it sees a particular script.
-After that, the compiled WASM is cached by the SHA256 of your source, so subsequent runs of the same code are instant.
+ConjureDSP ships its own standalone Rust compiler and builds your code the first time it sees a particular script.
+After that, the compiled binary is cached by the SHA256 of your source, so subsequent runs of the same code are instant.
 Editing the script triggers a recompile only for the changed version.

 The integrated terminal won’t connect